Detecting Hidden Webcams with Delay-Tolerant Similarity of Simultaneous Observation: Discussion

 \subsection{Limitations}

 If an attacker switches from an interframe compression algorithm such as H.264 to an intraframe or constant bit rate compression algorithm then our technique will be ineffective at detecting that camera; however, this switch comes with a cost of increased bandwidth usage.
 While many cameras still support MJPEG our experience has been that the cameras we have evaluated default to H.264 and some of them no longer include MJPEG support.
+We could extend our approach to also record using MJPEG and look for correlations since JPEG will compress each frame differently based on the colors in the scene.

+An attacker could also modify the software running on the webcam to inject additional signals into the data transmission rates that are not as expensive as a CBR codec would be.
+The topic of how an attacker can optimize this injection is a topic for future work.
+We would need to augment our system with approaches such as network anomaly or protocol detection to be able to detect such an attack.

 Additionally, we are limited to streaming cameras with this approach.
 As future work we are examining improved techniques for detecting cameras that are not streaming data.
 Currently, this approach would need to be used as one technique in an anti-spying toolkit.